 A stylish solution for keeping your entryway tidy, this shoe storage cabinet bench allows you to stash shoes out of sight while also giving you a place to sit to take your shoes on and off.

 Modern Stainless Steel Shoe Rack

 This mounted-on-the-wall shoe rack is an ideal solution for keeping shoes away from dogs who like to chew them.
-And, this rack’s design doubles as a contemporary piece of wall art!
+Plus the rack’s design doubles as a contemporary piece of wall art!
 It can hold your sneakers, sandals, pumps and boots in a way that makes them appear to be floating off the floor.
-Check out these 12 DIY entryway boot tray ideas.

 Use Apple Boxes or Crates

 Use apple boxes or other wooden crates to store your shoes.
 You can paint them a fun or muted color, stack them side by side and use the tops to sit on while you put your shoes on, as long as the boxes are sturdy enough!

 Upcycled Plastic Bottles

 Cut off the top of large plastic bottles and stack them on the floor of your entryway closet or out in the open by the door to create an easy way to keep your shoes organized.
 Each of the bottles can hold a pair of sandals and other flat shoes.

 These stick-on shoe racks are great for gripping your shoes in place, while ensuring your entryway looks tidy and clean.
 Made of high-quality, non-slip plastic, they’re waterproof, light weight and are sold in a four-pack.
 Need more room for your stuff?
 Learn 12 new DIY storage shelf solutions.